Timeline of the WNBA: 2026: Portland and Toronto added (15 teams)

+2027: Connecticut Sun moving to Houston (15 teams)

+In March 2026, it was reported that the Connecticut Sun were sold to the Fertitta family, owners of the Houston Rockets, for $300 million, who would move the team to Houston, previously home to the Houston Comets.

 2028–2030: Cleveland, Detroit, and Philadelphia to be added (18 teams)

 On June 30, 2025, the WNBA announced that it would expand to Cleveland (2028), Detroit (2029), and Philadelphia (2030), bringing the total to 18 teams.
 Cleveland and Detroit previously were WNBA markets.

 Background

 The WNBA's exponential growth and popularity in recent years has led to rising expansion fees.
 The Golden State Valkyries, the league’s 13th franchise that began play in May 2025, paid $50 million to join, while the Toronto Tempo and Portland Fire — the 14th and 15th franchises scheduled to begin play in 2026 — paid $115 million and $125 million, respectively.

 The deadline for the next expansion bids was January 30, 2025.
 At the time, the bids were believed to be for a 16th expansion team.
 League commissioner Cathy Engelbert had said she was aiming to have the league expand to 16 teams by 2028.
 However, as expansion fees continued to rise, the league rethought its original plan of adding just one more expansion team.
 Each new team will pay $250 million in franchise fees to join the league.